 1. Scanning Capacity

-The scanner should be able to identify a wide range of vulnerabilities across different platforms and technologies, including web applications, network devices, and operating systems.
+The PCI compliance scan tool should be able to identify a wide range of vulnerabilities across different platforms and technologies, including web applications, network devices, and operating systems.
 From code injections to XSS, (cross-site scripting) the right PCI compliance vulnerability scanner should have a large vulnerability database formed from known CVEs, intel, bug bounty reports, and more.

 2. Accuracy In Detection